milesj/shapeshifter/README.md

 "imports": [
     { "path": "./foo.js", "default": "FooClass" },
     { "path": "../bar.js", "named": ["funcName", "constName"] },
-    { "path": "../baz/qux.js": "default": "BarClass", "named": ["className"] }
+    { "path": "../baz/qux.js", "default": "BarClass", "named": ["className"] }
 ]
 ```

 #### Constants

-The `constants` object is a mapping of constant to a primitive
+The `constants` object is a mapping of a constant to a primitive
 value or an array of primitive values.
 Constants are transpiled
 down to exported ES2015 `const`s, allowing easy re-use of values.